 2. Bottom Line Up Front (BLUF)

 Imagine for a second that you wrote a brilliant headline that drives tons of traffic to your blog post or landing page.
-But your copy goes on for far too long, causing many of your hard-won prospects to click away.
+But your copy goes on for too long, causing many hard-won prospects to click away.

-With the BLUF — bottom line up front — your website copy gets straight to the point and it can drive more conversions.
+With the BLUF — bottom line up front — your website copy gets straight to the point and can drive more conversions.
 In journalism, you might call this the lead.
 It could be a single sentence that appears at the beginning of your content, serving as a summary, covering the who, what, when, where, and why.

 To adapt the BLUF to your website content, start pages with a short, snappy Bottom Line section that sets the scene and entices prospects to read more.

 3. Time To First Value (TTFV)

-TTFV usually refers to the length of time a customer first realizes the value of your product.
-You might call it the ‘Aha moment’, where customers see the benefit of using your product.
+TTFV usually refers to when a customer first realizes the value of your product.
+You might call it the ‘Aha moment,’ where customers see the benefit of using your product.

 If you work in sales or support, you think about reducing TTFV as an onboarding metric.
 The sooner a customer can realize the value, the more likely they’ll stick around.